second-breakfast/second-breakfast.github.io/_posts/2019-12-06-blackburns-blunder.markdown

 In his book *Think*, the philosopher Simon Blackburn argues that Anselm’s ontological argument for God’s existence fails because it is susceptible to refutation by a parody argument.
 I will argue that Blackburn’s parody argument is unsuccessful.

+*Dear Reader,*

+*While some of the arguments in this post probably seem like they are hair-splitting, I think it is worth pursuing such details in the pursuit of truth.
+(As Treebeard might say, we do not say anything in philosophy unless it is worth taking a long time to say.)
+To keep the flow of my argument from being bogged down, I have included several footnotes that clarify certain points or cite additional quotations to back up my claims.
+Thankfully, support has now been added to Second Breakfast for linkable citations, so be sure to click those little numbers to check out the footnotes with ease!
+And don't worry, there are also links at the end of the footnotes that will take you right back to where you were in the article.
+Enjoy!*

+*-Chris*

+--

+*"Real names tell you the story of the things they belong to in my language, in the Old Entish as you might say.
+It is a lovely language, but it takes a very long time to say anything in it, because we do not say anything in it, unless it is worth taking a long time to say, and to listen to."*

+*—Treebeard, The Lord of the Rings: The Two Towers*

 ### The Greatest Conceivable Being

 Blackburn presents Anselm’s ontological argument as follows.<sup id="a1">[1](#f1)</sup>